fediway/fediway/README.md

 The algorithm follows of a multi-stage pipeline that consists of the following main stages:

-1. **Candidate Sourcing**: ~1000 Statuses are fetched from various sources which aims to preselect the best candidates from millions of statuses.
+1. **Candidate Sourcing**: ~1000 Posts are fetched from various sources which aims to preselect the best candidates from millions of statuses.
-2. **Ranking**: These candidates are ranked by a machine learning model that estimates the likelihood of user interaction with each candidate.
+2. **Ranking**: The candidates are ranked by a machine learning model that estimates the likelihood of user interaction with each candidate.
 3. **Sampling**: In the final stage, heuristics are applied to diversify recommendations which are sampled depending on the engagement scores estimated in the ranking step.

 <a name="engine"></a>